robotology/robotology-superbuild/doc/conda-forge.md

 This section describes how to compile and install the robotology-superbuild with conda-forge provided dependencies on Windows, macOS and Linux.

 ### Install a conda distribution

-If you do not have a conda distribution on your system, we suggest to use the minimal [`miniforge3`](https://github.com/conda-forge/miniforge#miniforge3) distribution, that uses `conda-forge` packages by default, following the instructions in our [`install-miniforge`](install-miniforge.md) documentation.
+If you do not have a conda distribution on your system, we suggest to use the minimal [`mambaforge`](https://github.com/conda-forge/miniforge#mambaforge) distribution, that uses `conda-forge` packages by default and installs the [`mamba`](https://github.com/mamba-org/mamba) command by default.

+To install `mambaforge`, please follow the instructions in our [`install-mambaforge`](install-mambaforge.md) documentation.

-Also other conda distributions should be supported, you just will need to manually specify to use the `conda-forge` packages by adding `-c conda-forge` to all `conda install` commands.
+Even if you are not using `mambaforge` and you are using instead a different `conda` distribution, to follow the next documentation you need to install the `mamba` package in your `base` environment, and you just  need to manually specify to use the `conda-forge` packages by adding `-c conda-forge` to all `mamba install` commands.

+[`mamba`](https://github.com/mamba-org/mamba) is a re-implementation of some functionalities of the `conda` package manager, that is much faster.

 ### Create an environment and install dependencies
 Differently from `apt` and `homebrew`, the `conda` package manager is an `environment`-oriented package manager, meaning that packages are not